Kotoni Staggs: 2021

-In round 20 of the 2021 NRL season, Staggs scored two tries for Brisbane in a 37-18 victory over arch-rivals North Queensland.
+In round 20 of the 2021 NRL season, Staggs scored two tries for Brisbane in a 37–18 victory over arch-rivals North Queensland.

 On 31 July, Staggs was ruled out for the remainder of the season with an MCL injury.

 2022

-On 29 May, Staggs was selected by New South Wales to play in game one of the 2022 State of Origin series.
+On 29 May, Staggs was selected for the New South Wales rugby league team to play in game one of the 2022 State of Origin series.

-On 19 June, Staggs was not selected by New South Wales for the second game in the series after the blues had lost the opening game 16-10.
+On 19 June, Staggs was not selected by New South Wales for the second game in the series after New South Wales had lost the opening game 16–10.

 Staggs played a total of 23 games for Brisbane in the 2022 NRL season as the club finished 9th on the table.

 2023

-In round 3 of the 2023 NRL season, Staggs scored two tries for Brisbane in a 40-18 victory over St. George Illawarra.
+In round 3 of the 2023 NRL season, Staggs scored two tries for Brisbane in a 40–18 victory over St. George Illawarra.

+In round 5, Staggs scored two tries for Brisbane in their 46–12 victory over the Wests Tigers.

+In round 21, Staggs scored two tries for Brisbane in their 36–20 victory over South Sydney.

+Staggs played a total of 26 games for Brisbane in the 2023 NRL season.
+Staggs played his 100th NRL game in Brisbane's 26-24 loss against Penrith in the 2023 NRL Grand Final.

+2024

+In round 19 of the 2024 NRL season, Staggs scored two tries in Brisbane's 30-26 loss against St. George Illawarra.

+In round 23, Staggs scored two tries for Brisbane in their 42-18 victory over arch-rivals North Queensland.

+Staggs made 21 appearances for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

+2025

+On 19 June, the Brisbane outfit announced that Staggs had re-signed with the club until the end of 2028.

+Staggs played 24 matches for Brisbane in the 2025 NRL season including the clubs 2025 NRL Grand Final victory over Melbourne.